DakJaniels/FancyActionBarPlus/README.md

 #### STACKS DISPLAY SETTINGS

-Abilities that can “stack” effects (e.g. charges on crystal weapon, damage stacks on simmering frenzy, instances of echoing vigor applied by allies, etc.) can display a counter showing the value of these effects.
+Abilities that can "stack" effects (e.g. charges on crystal weapon, damage stacks on simmering frenzy, instances of echoing vigor applied by allies, etc.) can display a counter showing the value of these effects.
 These settings configure the display settings for the stack counter.

 Ulfsild's Contingency variants will display a special stack icon (¤ symbol) to indicate that the initial effect has been cast and is available to be consumed.